magao-x/handbook/observers/usepolicy.rst

 MagAO-X is an experimental coronagraphic extreme adaptive optics system.
 It seeks to employ the latest cutting-edge technologies to demonstrate the highest possible contrast at the smallest possible inner working angles, to enable exoplanet, circumstellar disk, and other high contrast and/or high resolution astronomical observations.

-MagAO-X is a PI instrument, still undergoing commissioning.
-Operation of MagAO-X is very complex, and requires the support of a large team both at the telescope and in the lab to prepare it for telescope observations.
+MagAO-X is a PI instrument and its operation is very complex.
+Observing with MagAO-X requires the support of a large team both at the telescope and in the lab to prepare it for telescope observations.
 We welcome scientific proposals, for either astronomy observations or technical/instrumentation experiments, from Magellan Consortium members in collaboration with the MagAO-X team.
 Any such proposals must be approved by the MagAO-X PI prior to submission.